-Icon Description Example Era Production Era Consumers have to take whatever is avail-Henry Ford's Model T sold for less able; marketing plays a relatively insignifithan \$575 and owned 60 percent of cant role. the market.
-Sales Fra The selling orientation gained in When product availability exceeds demand in a buyer's market.
+Era Description Example Icon Consumers have to take whatever is Production Era Henry Ford's Model T sold for less available; marketing plays a relatively than \$575 and owned 60 percent of insignificant role. the market.
+Sales Era When product availability exceeds demand The selling orientation gained in in a buyer's market.
 Management views popularity after World War II when marketing as a sales function, or a way to post-war demand had been satisfied move products out of warehouses so that and companies needed to sell more. inventories don't pile up.
-Businesses engage in the "hard sell," in which salespeople aggressively push their wares.
-Relationship Era Firms have a customer orientation that Organizations research customer satisfies customers' needs and wants. needs and develop products to meet the needs of various groups.
-Triple-Bottom-Business emphasizes the need to maximize Companies try to create financial Line Era profits for stakeholders, contribute three components: to the communities in which the 1.
+Businesses engage in the "hard sell," in which salespeople aggressively push their Firms have a customer orientation that Relationship Era Organizations research customer satisfies customers' needs and wants. needs and develop products to meet the needs of various groups.
+Triple-Bottom-Business emphasizes the need to maximize Companies try to create financial Line Era three components: profits for stakeholders, contribute to the communities in which the 1.
 The financial bottom line company operates, and engage in 2.
 The social bottom line sustainable business practices that 3.
 The environmental bottom line minimize damage to the environment or that even improve it.